 The instruments available currently include:

-- two isothermal titration calorimeters, for quantification of interactions
+- two isothermal titration calorimeters, for quantification of thermodynamic parameters

 - an analytical ultracentrifuge for analysis of sedimentation coefficient and molecular mass